Black hole shadow as a standard ruler in cosmology: Cosmology from the shadow angular size

 where $H_0$ is the present value of the Hubble parameter $H(t)$, and $\Omega_{m0}$, $\Omega_{r0}$, $\Omega_{\Lambda 0}$ are the present dimensionless density parameters for matter, radiation and dark energy, respectively.

 If for some objects we are able to measure $z$ and $D_A$ independently, we can extract the cosmological parameters from such kind of observations.
-In \cite{BK-Tsupko-2018} it has been shown that the angular size of a black hole shadow in the expanding universe can be calculated with a high accuracy as
+In \cite{BK-Tsupko-2018} it has been shown that the angular size of a black hole shadow in the expanding universe can be calculated with a high accuracy as\footnote{Well-known formula $\alpha = L/D_A(z)$ for apparent angular size $\alpha$ of object of known physical size $L$ is written for the case when an influence of central gravitating object on light rays propagation is negligible.
+In case of BH, its gravitation significantly affects the motion of light rays near BH, and formula (\ref{alpha-sh}) provides only approximate solution for angular size of the shadow.
+It is valid in approximations that observer is far from BH and that the cosmic expansion is negligible near BH.
+These conditions are justified for all the observed cosmological objects.
+In such approximations, additional influence of BH gravity on light propagation in expanding universe can be reduced only to use the effective linear size (radius) of the object ($3\sqrt{3}m$) instead of real one ($2m$).
+Validity of this approximate formula is proven in our previous paper \cite{BK-Tsupko-2018}.}

 Here $\alpha_{\mathrm{sh}}$ is the angular radius of the shadow, $m=GM/c^2$ is mass parameter, with $M$ being the black hole mass.

 The effective physical size of a shadow is $3\sqrt{3}m$, which depends only on the black hole mass.
 If the mass can be determined independently, this physical size can serve as a standard ruler.
 With the observed angular size $\alpha_{\rm sh}$, we can then measure the angular diameter distance to the black hole.
 In Fig. 1, we show the $\alpha_{\rm sh}-z$ relation for different black hole masses.
 The horizontal lines indicate the positions of $\alpha_{\rm sh} = 1 \; \mu\hbox{as}$ and $0.1 \; \mu\hbox{as}$, respectively.
 From it, we can find two interesting regimes.